-Lady Gaga Flaunts Cleavage In 90’s Grunge Inspired Outfit
+Lady Gaga Flaunts Cleavage In ’90s Grunge-Inspired Outfit

 Meanwhile, Gaga’s co-star, Bradley Cooper, recently told Ellen DeGeneres that he would love to reunite with the singer for a special script reading of A Star is Born.

-“What I thought would be a cool thing to do, maybe one night, would be like a live reading of the script and sing all the songs as we read the script, like at the Hollywood Bowl or something,” Bradley told Ellen.
+“What I thought would be a cool thing to do, maybe one night, would be like a live reading of the script and sing all the songs as we read the script, like at the Hollywood Bowl or something,” Cooper told Ellen.

 However, Cooper is said to be focusing on his family at the moment, and spending time with his girlfriend, Irina Shayk, following a busy awards season.